 There are different types of bone cancer, including:

-- Chondrosarcoma.
-Chondrosarcoma is cancer of the cartilage and is more common in adults.
+Chondrosarcoma.
+Chondrosarcoma is cancer of the cartilage.
+It is more common in adults.

-- Chordoma.
-This is a type of bone cancer that typically starts in the lower spinal cord.
+Chordoma.
+This type of bone cancer typically starts in the lower spinal cord.

-- Undifferentiated pleomorphic sarcoma (UPS).
-UPS makes up less than 1% of bone tumors and is usually found in adults.
+Undifferentiated pleomorphic sarcoma (UPS).
+UPS is an uncommon bone tumor, most closely related to osteosarcoma.
+UPS of bone is usually found in adults.
 An arm or leg, especially around the knee joint, is the most common place for UPS to appear.